GreenWaves-Technologies/gap_sdk/README.md

 make clean all run platform=gvsoc runner_args=--vcd
 ```

-You should see a message from the platform telling how to open the profiler.
+You should see a message from the platform telling how to open the gtkwave files (view.gtkw).

 ## Using the flasher (Hyperflash)